 6. Paper Plate Collar, From Mommy Blog Expert

-Mommy Blog Expert came up with an easy dog cone alternative for small to medium dogs.
+Mommy Blog Expert teaches how to make a dog cone alternative for small to medium dogs.
 Simply grab a paper plate, trace a hole that will fit over your dog’s head, cut it out, and place it over your dog’s head.
 Make sure to use a sturdy paper plate for best results.

 7. Neck Pillow Collar, From DOGSaholic